-It is strongly recommended that students enroll concurrently in a PreAP/AP English language Course.
+It is strongly recommended that students enroll concurrently in an

+Honors/AP English language Course.
 AP World History is a college level course dating from 2500 BCE to the present.
-The course highlights the impact of societal interactions, change and continuity across world history periods, the impact of technology and demography, social and gender structures, cultural and intellectual developments, and functions of states.
-Emphasis is placed on analytical writing, class discussion, use of primary sources and critical reading.
+The course highlights the impact of societal interactions, change and continuity across world history periods, the impact of technology and demography, social and

-572040 AP U.S. Government (11th, 12th)
+AP U.S. GOVERNMENT 572040

-Note: This course will be offered in alternating years with AP European History and will be offered in the 2021-2022 school year.
+Note: This course will be offered in alternating years with AP European History and will not be offered the 2022-2023 School Year.